mulderp/mulderp.github.com/_posts/2014-03-14-key-value-pairs.md

 If we would want to sort the data on the votes, while tracking updates on the votes, quite some manual control would be needed.
 Maybe not for a dozen of data rows, but certainly if the amount of data increases into the hundreds or thousands.
 It's here where the Virtual DOM of [React](http://facebook.github.io/react/) might help you.

-Anyway, the important point is that observing changes in key-value properties has its limits, while continuous DOM updates are not advisable either.
-The constraints and needs for synching DOM and state was also the background of [a talk that I gave at the JavaScript meetup in San Francisco](https://speakerdeck.com/mulderp/backbone-and-handlebars) Tuesday.
-Unfortunately, I struggled a bit explaining the mapping of key-value properties to the DOM and why we should care.
+When dealing with user inputs, observing changes in key-value properties can be tricky.
+But continuous DOM updates are not advisable either.

+The constraints and needs for synching DOM and state was also the background of [a talk that I gave at the JavaScript meetup in San Francisco](https://speakerdeck.com/mulderp/backbone-and-handlebars).

-Therefore, apart from the fundamental concepts on synching state and the DOM, there are always custom business requirements to consider, when we setup a rendering strategy in a web application.
+There are always custom business requirements to consider, when we setup a rendering strategy in a web application.
 An editor type of application might need better data-binding, than a product browser.
 A social network with realtime feedback, might need even more advanced rendering strategies.
 A shop for Ecommerce might support for server-side rendering too.

 Let me know if this post is clear, or if I make some flaws in the argumentation.